-2015 was a big year for Rebecca F. John.
+After a big year for Rebecca F. John, she gives us an exclusive look into her workspace.
 She flew out to Canada to pick up the Pen International New Voices award; she saw her debut collection of short stories, Clown’s Shoes, published to much acclaim; and she bought her first house.

 Many little girls, I suppose, dream of painting their bedrooms bubble-gum pink and filling them with feathered cushions, frilly curtains, giggling friends.
 Many want to plaster the walls with tacked up posters of actors and singers.
 But I was a little girl who wanted to be a writer, and so instead of a pretty bedroom, what I wanted most was a serious writing room.
 The top item on my wish-list was, therefore, a real writing desk.
 And I was highly specific as to type: it was to be a big, hulking captain’s desk, inlaid with green leather, the drawers ornamented with curving brass handles.

 I imagined myself sitting at it at all hours, lamplight seeping out with my words.
 I imagined myself living a writer’s life – whatever that might consist of – and at the centre of that life was the desk, under which my dog would sleep.

 I had just turned twenty-nine when it finally became practical for me to acquire that desk.
 And it fits perfectly in front of the window in this, my very first official – and as yet unfinished – writing room.
 The leather, you’ll notice, is red not green, but I couldn’t love it more!